Madonna-22/Marketing-Campaign-Analysis-for-an-Insurance-Company/README.md

 ![Dashboard](IMG_dashboard_2.png)

 ### Key Insights

-Customer Renewal Insights:
 1. Retired customers recorded the highest renewal response (~72.34%), about 5.45× higher than employed customers, showing a strong conversion advantage.
 2. Offer 2 had the highest renewal response (~23.4%), while Offer 4 received no positive responses, suggesting a potential issue with that offer.
 3. The Agent channel recorded the highest renewal response (~19.2%), higher than other sales channels, suggesting human-driven interactions may influence conversions.
 4. Customers in the lower-middle income segment ($19,999–$39,999) showed slightly higher renewal response (~17.9%), showing that higher income does not always mean higher renewal likelihood.

-Customer Value Insights:
 5. Personal Auto policy generated the highest total customer lifetime value ($54.5M).
 However, Special Auto customers have the highest average CLV ($8,594), meaning they are individually more valuable.
 6. Customers in the Loyal tenure group (36–72 months) generated the highest revenue (~$28.3M), significantly higher than newer customers.
 7. Personal Auto policies also incur higher claim costs but still generate the highest overall value, suggesting strong profitability.

 ### Recommendations
 1. Target retired customers strategically: Develop specialized campaigns, tailored messaging, and policy bundles for retired customers, since this segment shows significantly higher renewal response.
-2. Replicate the structure of Offer 2: Analyze what makes Offer 2 effective and apply similar improvements when redesigning Offer 4.
+2. Replicate the structure of Offer 2: Analyze what makes Offer 2 effective and apply simiar improvements when redesigning Offer 4.
 3. Strengthen the Agent sales channel: Invest in technology-driven tools and structured incentives to support agents while improving performance across other channels.
 4. Retain high-performing customer segments: Focus on retaining customers in the lower-middle income segment and the Loyal tenure group, as they contribute strongly to response and revenue.
 5. Grow high-value policy segments: Continue optimizing Personal Auto policies for retention while developing strategies to attract more customers to Special Auto policies.